-Practice is a family responsibility.
+Practice is a family responsibility and parental involvement is key.
 To insure optimal progress, sufficient practice time must be set aside.
-Please respect the student’s practice by eliminating all distracting elements, such as TV, stereos, and friends.
-Piano/violin/vocal study is a partnership between student, parents, and teacher.
+Please respect the student’s practice by eliminating all distracting elements, such as TV, phones/tablets and friends.
+Music study is a partnership between student, parents, and teacher.
 Good practice habits should be encouraged!
-Music practice should become a habit that is as important as school work.
+Music practice should become a daily habit that is as important as school work.
 Assignments will be given at each lesson and written in a notebook for reference- please take time to review the assignment book at each practice period.

 Required - All students must have access to an instrument for home practice.